 Both were perplexed at the circumstances as well as the probabilities, but only one trusted beyond what seemed rational.

 We know one asked differently than the other because Zechariah was rebuked by Gabriel, silenced for his unbelief, unable to utter a word till his wife gave birth.
-The angel gave one judgment and to the other, an explanation.
+The angel gave to one judgment and to the other, an explanation.

 What a difference in faith between the two!